CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowDefinition.md

 `func (o *WorkflowWorkflowDefinition) UnsetValidationInformation()`

 UnsetValidationInformation ensures that no value is present for ValidationInformation, not even an explicit nil
+### GetVariableDefinition

+`func (o *WorkflowWorkflowDefinition) GetVariableDefinition() []WorkflowBaseDataType`

+GetVariableDefinition returns the VariableDefinition field if non-nil, zero value otherwise.

+### GetVariableDefinitionOk

+`func (o *WorkflowWorkflowDefinition) GetVariableDefinitionOk() (*[]WorkflowBaseDataType, bool)`

+GetVariableDefinitionOk returns a tuple with the VariableDefinition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVariableDefinition

+`func (o *WorkflowWorkflowDefinition) SetVariableDefinition(v []WorkflowBaseDataType)`

+SetVariableDefinition sets VariableDefinition field to given value.

+### HasVariableDefinition

+`func (o *WorkflowWorkflowDefinition) HasVariableDefinition() bool`

+HasVariableDefinition returns a boolean if a field has been set.

+### SetVariableDefinitionNil

+`func (o *WorkflowWorkflowDefinition) SetVariableDefinitionNil(b bool)`

+ SetVariableDefinitionNil sets the value for VariableDefinition to be an explicit nil

+### UnsetVariableDefinition
+`func (o *WorkflowWorkflowDefinition) UnsetVariableDefinition()`

+UnsetVariableDefinition ensures that no value is present for VariableDefinition, not even an explicit nil
 ### GetVersion

 `func (o *WorkflowWorkflowDefinition) GetVersion() int64`